 - 1. A trash rack is a device designed to catch trash and debris and prevent the clogging of outlet structures.
 Trash racks shall be installed at the intake to the outlet from the Stormwater management BMP to ensure proper functioning of the BMP outlets in accordance with the following: - a.
 The trash rack shall have parallel bars, with no greater than six-inch spacing between the bars; - b.
 The trash rack shall be designed so as not to adversely affect the hydraulic performance of the outlet pipe or structure; - c.
-The average velocity of flow through a clean trash rack is not to exceed 2.5 feet per second under the full range of stage and discharge.
+The average velocity of flow through a clean trash rack shall not exceed two and one half (2.5) feet per second under the full range of stage and discharge.
 Velocity is to be computed on the basis of the net area of opening through the rack; and - d.
-The trash rack shall be constructed of rigid, durable, and corrosion resistant material and designed to withstand a perpendicular live loading of 300 pounds per square foot. - 2.
+The trash rack shall be constructed of rigid, durable, and corrosion resistant material and designed to withstand a perpendicular live loading of three hundred (300) pounds per square foot. - 2.
 An overflow grate is designed to prevent obstruction of the overflow structure.
 If an outlet structure has an overflow grate, such grate shall meet the following requirements: - a.
 The overflow grate shall be secured to the outlet structure but removable for emergencies and maintenance. - b.
-The overflow grate spacing shall be no less than two inches across the smallest dimension - c.
-The overflow grate shall be constructed and installed to be rigid, durable, and corrosion resistant, and shall be designed to withstand a perpendicular live loading of 300 pounds per square foot. - 3.
+The overflow grate spacing shall be no less than two (2) inches across the smallest dimension. - c.
+The overflow grate shall be constructed and installed to be rigid, durable, and corrosion resistant, and shall be designed to withstand a perpendicular live loading of three hundred (300) pounds per square foot. - 3.
 Stormwater management BMPs shall include escape provisions as follows: - a.
 If a stormwater management BMP has an outlet structure, escape provisions shall be incorporated in or on the structure.
 Escape provisions include the installation of permanent ladders, steps, rungs, or other features that provide easily accessible means of egress from stormwater management BMPs.
 With the prior approval of the municipality pursuant to VIII.C, a free-standing outlet structure may be exempted from this requirement;

 - b.
 Safety ledges shall be constructed on the slopes of all new stormwater management BMPs having a permanent pool of water deeper than two and one-half feet.
 Safety ledges shall be comprised of two steps.
 Each step shall be four to six feet in width.
 One step shall be located approximately two and one-half feet below the permanent water surface, and the second step shall be located one to one and one-half feet above the permanent water surface.
-See §35.8.E for an illustration of safety ledges in a stormwater management BMP; and - c.
-In new stormwater management BMPs, the maximum interior slope for an earthen dam, embankment, or berm shall not be steeper than three horizontal to one vertical. - D. Variance or Exemption from Safety Standard. - 1.
-A variance or exemption from the safety standards for stormwater management BMPs may be granted only upon a written finding by the municipality that the variance or exemption will not constitute a threat to public safety. - E. Safety Ledge Illustration. - 1.
-Elevation View Basin Safety Ledge Configuration.
+See §35.9.E for an illustration of safety ledges in a stormwater management BMP; and - c.
+In new stormwater management BMPs, the maximum interior slope for an earthen dam, embankment, or berm shall not be steeper than three horizontal to one vertical. - D. Variance or exemption from safety standard.
+A variance or exemption from the safety standards for stormwater management BMPs may be granted only upon a written finding by the municipality that the variance or exemption will not constitute a threat to public safety. - E. Safety ledge illustration.
+Figure 35.1, Basin Safety Ledge Configuration in cross-section view shall be followed in the design of stormwater basins with permanent pools of water.